Personal profile

 Research interests

-Aeisha’s PhD is centred around diversity and inclusivity within the accounting profession and focuses on the identity formation and renegotiation of Pakistani Muslim women within the accounting profession.
+Her doctoral research examines diversity and inclusivity within the accounting profession, focusing on the identity formation and renegotiation of Pakistani Muslim women accountants in the UK, and aims to amplify underrepresented voices through postcolonial and decolonial perspectives.

 Key Research Words/Phrases